g3w-suite/g3w-suite-documentation/projectsettings.md

 This functionality is only available using QGIS Server >= 3.26

-This version of G3W-SUITE manages the temporal aspects for both vector and raster layers but with limitations:
+The Temporal Controller functions in QGIS are replicated on the webgis component

- * vector layers: limited to the Single filed with Date/Time configuration
+Time series functionality works on both vector and raster data, even in multi-layer mode.

- * raster layers: only for NetCDF file upload as raster (no Mesh)
+Time setting on vector data is limited to the **`Single Field with Date/Time`** case

 ![](images/manual/qgislayerproperties_displayform_relations.png)